srgautam01/projectreact-app/README.md

 ![Screenshot](./public/static/rec1-2021-04-15_13.48.52.gif)

-Technical Specifications.
+Technical Specifications:
 A React project where a simple counter application allows users to simply count the numbers in increasing or decreasing manner with locked min and max values.

 A responsive frontend designed using bootstrap.

+Author:
+Sundar Raj Gautam